listenToRipley/javascript-workbook/06week/README.md

     using the ID, create a copy of that person in   listOfPlayers[] add the class of Player to that person
-    REMOVE that li from the the list of people HTML the ul items only include name and skill
+    REMOVE that li from the the list of people HTML the ul items only include name and skill, it is not the whole object passed into the HTML.
-      !
-HOW
-      You have the list of players in the HTML
-      They get added to the DB list.
+      We need to check to see if the same is includes the name that match we just clicked, then it can be removed

     add a buttons of blue() & red() this function should be triggered inside of this element